Skip to Main Content

 How long does copyright last?

 This depends on when the work was created.
 The United States copyright code has changed several times.
-However, most works created since 1978 retain their copyright for the life of the author plus 70 years.

 Check out this copyright slider (link will open in a new window) from the American Library Association for help with questions of duration.